Conceiva/MezzmoKodiPlugin/README.txt

+v2.0.0.1h New Beta Release

+-  Added feature to allow remapping of the Top and Folder content types in the AEON Nox skinds to movies or episodes to allow more view types for folders.

-v2.0.0.1g New Bet Release
+v2.0.0.1g New Beta Release

--  Fixed view settings issue where views other than Confluence were greyed out and not selectable due to the Kodi 19 conversion addon.
+-  Fixed view settings issue where skins other than Confluence were greyed out and not selectable due to the Kodi 19 conversion addon.
 -  Synchronized view settings with Aeon Nox Silvo skin.